-Remedy: Check the overrun limit switch installation to make sure that the switch opens and closes only once per stroke, referring to Installing the Overrun Sensor Magnet, page 3-7 and the LED map on page 3-36.
+Remedy: Check the overrun limit switch installation to make sure that the switch opens and closes only once per stroke, referring to Installing the Overrun Sensor Magnet, page 3-6 and the LED maps on pages 3-38 and 3-39.
 Check to make sure that the switch is installed correctly, referring to Installing the Overrun Limit Switch, page 2-25, and that the magnet is installed at the correct angle.
 Also, check to make sure that the magnet is attached using a brass or other non-ferrous screw.

 Check the diameter of the shaft on which the magnet is mounted to make sure there is enough dwell for the overrun limit switch to provide an adequate signal (see Planning Your Overrun Sensor Installation, page 2-26).
-An ideal diameter is 4 to 6 in.
+An ideal diameter is 4 in. to 6 in.
 If the shaft is larger than this, mount the magnet on a shaft with a smaller diameter.